LBHackney-IT/addresses-api-v2-proxy-gis/README.md

 Notes on GitFlow and links to docs

 ## Git Secrets

-- Blah blah blah
-- Blah blah blah
+Secrets are defined in CircleCI env variables:
+- Addresses API token
+- Whitelist of Allowed Origin Requests (CORS)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.